Emails – read and scan for patterns of copy. Are the emails following a formula that you can pinpoint and borrow when writing yours?

 Don’t trust your email provider to keep track of things for you.
 Every email promotion, newsletter, announcement you do, should be saved as a text file somewhere.

-I save all of my emails and the copy we write for our clients as individual word docs that are saved in a folder titled by date and promotion or event.
+I save all of my emails and the copy we write for our clients as individual docs in Google Drive that are saved in a folder titled by date and promotion or event.

 For instance, I have a folder for each webinar that I name like this –